John-Abbott-College/3W5-Notes/06-objects-as-parameters.md

 ## Part B - Function Spec

 Create a function to check if the user is eligible for a discount.
-If the total amount of their cart meets or exceeds the minimum amount required and they are a premium member, they get a discount.
+If the total amount of their cart meets or exceeds 1000 they are a premium member, they get a discount.
 Otherwise, they do not.

 ## Part C - Inner Function

 Change your function in part B to accept another object, a store object.
-That object is expected to have these properties:  a store name, a one letter string which is the postal code first letter the store sells to for free, an inner function that takes in a postal code as a string and returns whether the postal code starts with the store's free postal code letter.
+That object is expected to have these properties:  a store name, the minimum amount required for a discount at that store, a one letter string which is the postal code first letter the store sells to for free, an inner function that takes in a postal code as a string and returns whether the postal code starts with the store's free postal code letter.

-Change your function in part B, to only give the premium discount for user's that are local to the passed in store.
+Change your function in part B, to only give the premium discount for user's whose carts meet or exceed the given store's minimum and that are local to the passed in store.